GreeDyn/Greedy-Algorithms/README.md

-# Greedy-Algoritms
+# Greedy-Algorithms
-This is a dedicated repository for greedy algorithms, their applications and research.
+This is a dedicated repository for greedy algorithms: research and their applications.